 ::= { dot11StationConfigEntry 26 }

-dot11<XXX>Activated: Dynamically operational capability
+dot11<XXX>Activated: Dynamically operational capability (“Pattern B”)

 General

 This pattern is for a feature that, when present in an implementation, becomes operational or non-operational dynamically within the lifetime of a particular instance of the implementation.
 Such dynamic changes occur as a result of behaviors or interactions described within Std 802.11, for example, based on a protocol exchange, or receiving an enablement indication from a peer entity, or as a result of an external entity writing to the MIB attribute.
 It is critical to unambiguous description of the behavior that only one entity be able to change the attribute, whether that is an internal or external entity.